Alabama Boat Transport

 Alabama Boat Transporters have to follow the Alabama state DOT regulations at all times.
 The Alabama state regulations regulate the following parameters for Boat Transportation:

 Alabama also regulates the hours of operation in metropolitan cities.
-Generally this is around rush hours traffic.
+Generally, this is around rush hour traffic.
 This means that a truck cannot operate within the major city limits during these hours.
 Experienced Boat Transporters are aware of this DOT regulation and adhere to it judiciously.

 Alabama also requires a pilot car when the height exceeded 14 feet tall loaded.
 That means after the boat is loaded the overall height is measured and a pilot car will be required if it exceeds 14 feet tall.